C-ORG/c-org/README.md

 # For running tests, you need a local provider:
 # First on a separate terminal, install and run ganache-cli
-# then in the repository, run
+# then in this repository, run
 python -m unittest discover
 ```

 # Using `c-org`

-The continuous organisation is built inside a separate folder.
+The continuous organisation called `NAME` is built inside a separate folder.
+By default, this folder is `DIRECTORY = $HOME/.c-org/NAME`.

-1. Create a `params.yaml` as given in [example](../master/configs/example.yaml) or run `c-org init`.
+1. Create a `config.yaml` as given in [example](../master/configs/example.yaml) or run `c-org init` to generate one.

 2. Create a wallet containing enough gas to deploy the continuous organisation on the ethereum net.